I. What is data replication software?

 - The replication software copies data and metadata changes to the remote location

-- The replication software performs the same operations (or a variation of the operations) on the remote system, in order to synchronize the data between the local and the remote system.
+- The data replication software performs the same operations (or a variation of the operations) on the remote system to synchronize the local and remote system data.

 - Now the data and metadata are the same on both systems.

-EnduraData real time replication for Windows and Linux operates in an asynchronous mode.
+EnduraData real-time replication software for Windows and Linux operates in an asynchronous mode.

 Different asynchronous replication solutions perform step 3 above in different manners.
 Some may send the entire file, others may send only the actual blocks that changed on the local machine, and some may send only the differences between the files in both locations.